-Practicum in Manufacturing/Extended Practicum in Manufacturing (EXPRMAN1)
+Practicum in Manufacturing/Extended Practicum in Manufacturing\ (EXPRMAN1)

 The practicum course is a paid or unpaid capstone experience for students participating in a coherent sequence of career and technical education courses in the manufacturing cluster.
 The practicum is designed to give students supervised practical application of previously studied knowledge and skills.
 Practicum experiences can occur in a variety of locations appropriate to the nature and level of experience.
+This course is offered at The LIFT for all high schools.